appscode/blog/content/post/kubedb-v2024.11.18/index.md

 ## Elasticsearch

 In this release, `RotateAuth` OpsRequest has been added for elasticsearch.
 Check out [Rotate Authentication Credentials](#rotate-authentication-credentials) section for a deep dive.

+## MariaDB
+**RotateAuth OpsRequest**:

+We have added support for RotateAuth ops request for MariaDB in this release.
+Check out [Rotate Authentication Credentials](#rotate-authentication-credentials) section for a deep dive.

 ## Memcached